fdiaz/move-fast-talk/presentation.md

 # [fit] _**is not about**_
 ## [fit] faster development

-^ No voy a enseñar nuevas herramientas
+^ No new tools
-^ No es un curso de speed reading
+^ Not a speed reading course

 ---